 The opening keynote speaker was Victoria Stodden, who spoke on “Advancing Data Science as a Science: Paradigms, Practices, and Infrastructure.”

 “The opening keynote by Victoria Stodden was about research reproducibility, laying the foundation for all of the day’s conversations to emphasize scientific rigor, and open sharing of data and algorithms,” Scholz said.

 The closing keynote speaker was Sallie Keller, whose talk highlighted the ways that data are representative of community and society, and the ways that data science can serve the public.

 “What I love about data science is how it is problem focused,” Keller said.
 “It’s about bringing data to bear on real problems, and frequently very applied problems.”

 Datapalooza also set the stage for future collaboration among schools across Grounds specifically through collaboratories, or research groups that cross discipline boundaries to use the power of data science to advance domains across Grounds.
-The School of Data Science has already established a Collaboratory with the Curry School of Education.
+The School of Data Science has already established a Collaboratory with the School of Education and Human Development.
 With so many faculty from varying schools present at Datapalooza, this allowed for further discussion regarding additional collaboratories.